 - Never copy, print, share, store or save them; this is illegal.
-If this has already happened, we will contact the local police for advice and to explain the circumstances. - Discuss the decision with the headteacher or a member of the senior leadership team. - Ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the headteacher or a member of the senior leadership team.
+If this has already happened, we will contact the local police for advice and to explain the circumstances. - Discuss the decision with the Executive headteacher/Head of School or a member of the senior leadership team. - Ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the Executive headteacher/Head of School or a member of the senior leadership team.

-- Ensure viewing takes place with another member of staff present in the room, ideally the headteacher or a member of the senior leadership team.
-This staff member does not need to view the images. - Wherever possible, make sure viewing takes place on the school premises, ideally in the headteacher or a member of the senior leadership team's office. - Ensure wherever possible that they are viewed by a staff member of the same sex as the child or young person in the images. - Record how and why the decision was made to view the imagery in the safeguarding or child protection records, including who was present, why the nudes or semi-nudes were viewed and any subsequent actions.
+- Ensure viewing takes place with another member of staff present in the room, ideally the Executive headteacher/Head of School/DSL or a member of the senior leadership team.
+This staff member does not need to view the images. - Wherever possible, make sure viewing takes place on the school premises, ideally in the Executive headteacher/Head of School/DSL or a member of the senior leadership team's office. - Ensure wherever possible that they are viewed by a staff member of the same sex as the child or young person in the images. - Record how and why the decision was made to view the imagery in the safeguarding or child protection records, including who was present, why the nudes or semi-nudes were viewed and any subsequent actions.
 This will be signed and dated. - If any devices need to be taken and passed onto the police, the device(s) will be confiscated and the police will be called.
 The device will be disconnected from Wi-Fi and data, and turned off immediately to avoid imagery being removed from the device remotely through a cloud storage service.
 The device will be placed in a secure place, in a locked cupboard until the police are able to come and collect it.